 Baseball cannot come soon enough.
 While the rest of the players report to Spring Training this week, excitement about going back to Miller Park for a game is only intensifying.
 This year is even more exciting given the Brewers chances at a World Series.
 The increased success comes with increases costs at the games.
 Ticket prices will rise and so will merchandise, parking, and possibly concessions.
 Here is a list of a few ways to save money while watching your favorite team!

 Park on Wisconsin Ave.

 Parking on Wisconsin Avenue is free as opposed to the $12 (maybe more this season) for general parking.
 If you are one who parks in the Molitor Lot, your really only saving maybe a quarter mile.
-The blue path show the rout you take.
+The blue path shows the route you take.
 There is a path to the east of all the houses that lead to the path that you see next to the Molitor parking lot.
-The bonus with parking here is that there is no traffic leaving, so you won’t be sitting in your car for a half hour during busy games waiting to get out.
-Now if your wanting to tailgate, this will not work.
+The bonus with parking here is that there is no traffic leaving so you won’t be sitting in your car for a half hour during busy games waiting to get out.
+Now if you’re wanting to tailgate, this will not work.
 But if you are just going for the game this is the easiest way to save $12.
 Just don’t park within 4 feet of a driveway otherwise you end up paying $40 for parking via a ticket.

 Eat at Fridays: